itas-bill-dou/docker-php-apache-composer-ssl-xdebug/readme.md

-# PHP Apache Composer SSL XDebug
+# Docker: PHP Apache Composer SSL XDebug

 This repository serves as a foundational project designed to streamline the configuration process for the following components:
 - PHP 8.1